lev2pr0/mailboxforwardreport/README.md

 ```powershell
 Install-Module ExchangeOnlineManagement -Force
 ```
-**Please Note:** Only use for first time accessing Exchange Online via Powershell on local machine
+**Please Note:** This will require restart of terminal after install.
+Only use for first time accessing Exchange Online via Powershell on local machine.

 #